hojjang98/sales-forecasting_smallbiz/notebooks/EDA/README.md

 - **Columns used**:
   - `기준_년분기_코드` (Quarter code)
   - `서비스_업종_코드_명` (Service industry name)
+  - `행정동_코드_명` (Administrative neighborhood)
   - `당월_매출_금액` (Monthly sales)
-  - `행정동_코드_명` (Administrative district)

 ---

 ## 📈 Key Insights

-- **Top-performing industries** like 한식음식점 (Korean restaurants) and 수산물판매 (seafood sales) dominate certain quarters.
-- Industry rankings can fluctuate significantly **between quarters**, reflecting strong **seasonality**.
-- A small number of industries generate the majority of sales, suggesting that a few dominant sectors drive the economy.
+- **Certain neighborhoods consistently outperform others** in terms of revenue for specific industries (e.g., cafes, fried chicken, beauty salons).
+- There are clear **seasonal trends** in sales volume, especially for food-related sectors.
+- **Some industries are highly location-sensitive**, while others perform evenly across districts.

 ---

 ## 📂 Files

 - `sales_EDA.ipynb`:
-  Full notebook with clean plots, grouped bar charts, and labeled insights.
+  Cleaned notebook with grouped bar charts, boxplots, and descriptive stats.
-  All comments and outputs are written in English.
+  All visuals and commentary are written in English for clarity.

 ---

 ## 🧩 Next Steps

-This notebook is Part 1 of a two-stage EDA:
+This notebook is Part 1 of a multi-step analysis:
-1. **[✓ Done]** Industry-level trend analysis
+1. **[✓ Done]** Industry- and district-level trend exploration
-2. **[🔜 Upcoming]** District-level analysis:
+2. **[🔜 Upcoming]** Modeling expected sales:
-   "How much does each neighborhood make?" and
-   "How much would a typical business (e.g., 치킨집) earn in a given district?"
+   "If you open a business in a specific district, how much can you expect to earn?"
+   → Regression-based prediction models using location and industry features

 ---

-Feel free to explore the plots and logic in the notebook, or reuse the cleaned code blocks in other notebooks.
+Feel free to check out the visualizations and reuse the code as needed!